 I’m a Chief People Officer but first and foremost, I’m a very single mother to an amazing bi-racial teenage son so I have always had a clear personal mandate; to build companies that cater to my needs as an employee and companies he could work for that would make me happy and proud.
-It definitely helps to have this strong internal compass to drive for inclusion.
+It definitely helps to have this strong internal compass to drive for inclusive innovation.

 At Board of Innovation, we tripled in size from the start of the pandemic to now, we are already considerably more diverse (now majority female).
 We got much larger and more diverse largely because the shift to remote first drove company-wide conversations about the quality of work that weren’t related to outdated notions of presenteeism or proximity bias (who you hang out with).

 We have established quotas and recruitment processes to drive diversity but, more importantly, we are laser-focused on inclusion, what it really means for us and the people who work here.

 All our internal processes are optimized for a remote first way of working.
 We didn’t create complicated administrative systems or beef up our back office but instead invested in creating career paths, coaching and performance management that are location agnostic.

 We have built an inclusive innovation tool stack to work in timezones not geographies, supporting asynchronous collaboration and optimizing for remote in every meeting – even when some of us are in the same office (it’s weird but it works) This all drives more objective conversations around career progression that are focused on capability, strategic alignment and motivation rather than proximity, presence and cultural bias.